NimaBastani/SA-MP-Android/README.md

 # SA-MP-Android
-I'll upload my useful code can be used for SA:MP Android clients here
+I'll upload my useful code can be used for SA:MP Android clients here All of codes can be used in build69(base of SA:MP Android)

 ## Custom Server
 Player can enter IP & port of that server he want to connect